jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-ingest-data-with-fabric.md

     ![](./Images/cop-fab-apr-ex3-g9.png)

 1. Looking at the data… Notice the **Item** Column.
-This is really three different fields -- It contains a short **description of the item, a color and a size**.
+This is really three different fields -- It contains a short **description of the item, a color, and a size**.

    ![New dataflow.](./Images/cop-fab-apr-ex3-g10.png)